egueranger/Daily-Return-Autocorrelation/README.md

 The negative correlation observed for most of stocks is statistically significant.

 We plot histogram whose xaxis represents the list of stocks and yaxis represents the empirical correlation.
+Error bars do not represent uncertainty but delimitate rejection region.